Mohsem35/AWS-CCP-Certification-Study/Dumps2.md

 Which of the following best describes the ability to scale computing resources out or in easily, while only paying for the resources used?

+**Elasticity**

+> Elasticity describes the ability to scale computing resources out or in easily, while only paying for the resources used.

 Question 27

 Your Development team uses 4 On-Demand EC2 instances.
 Your QA team has 5 Reserved Instances, only 3 of which are being used.
 Assuming all AWS accounts are under a single AWS Organization, how will the Development team's instances be billed?

+**The Dev team will be billed for 2 instances at On-Demand prices and 2 instances at the Reserved Instance price.**

 Question 28